Munduk Moding Plantation

 The self-contained Villas and Suites are spread out across 4 acres of the plantation, so expect lots of privacy.
 The style is comfortable but simple: unembellished wooden furniture, marble bathrooms and mosquito nets over kingsize beds.
 The focus is firmly on the outside - bathrooms (all with tubs and showers) have skylights, and walls of glass are tickled by lush foliage.
 There is no air con but it is breezy up here so you don't need it.

 Every villa and suite is different, but all have spectacular views over rice paddies, flower meadows and jungle to the distant sea.
-We loved our 1-Bedroom Pool Villa for its complete seclusion (and its pool and hot tub!), but we were also taken with the entry-level Garden Suites - they’re spacious and awash with sunlight, and their sea-facing terraces are completely private, despite them sitting in a block.
-For families and groups, there are larger villas with 2 or 5 ensuite bedrooms (some twins) plus glass-walled living areas.
+We loved our 1-Bedroom Villa with Horizontal Pool for its complete seclusion (and its pool and hot tub!), but we were also taken with the entry-level Luxury Suites - they’re spacious and awash with sunlight, and their rainforest-facing terraces feel completely private, despite them sitting in a block.
+For families and groups, there's the 2-Bedroom Pool Villa with Jacuzzi or Penthouse Suite with 2 ensuite bedrooms (some twins) plus glass-walled living areas.

 Features include: